A child holds a pencil-handled paper plate spinner while long ribbons wrap and loosen as a grown-up stays nearby.

 • Supervise all pencil and scissor use.

-• Check that the plate is taped securely before each round.
+• Check that both tape collars stay on the pencil and the plate still turns freely before each round.

 • Keep enough open space so the ribbons cannot hit people, furniture, or faces.